GrinonBarrett/Taksidos/Core Rules/Creatures/Sferakoz.md

 **Tremendous Gaze**: As an action, the sferakoz can lock its gaze on another creature.
 If that creature can see the sferakoz- it must succeed an opposed [Will] check or stop whatever activity it is doing.
 This is treated as a brawl with the following differences;

 * They are not in physical contact.
 This can limit what features a foe can use while brawling.
-* Only one opposed check is made at a time, it is a [Will] check.
+* The standard opposed check is not made, it is instead an opposed [Will] check.
 * The opposing creature cannot Shove, Slam, or Grapple the sferkoz.
 The sferkoz cannot Grapple this way, but it can Shove or Slam.
 * A creature does not benefit from the wrestling skill.
 * As an additional option upon achieving a critical success, an opposing creature may break the gaze.
 This ends the pseudo brawl and prevents the sferakoz from doing so against that foe for 24 hours.